How to Write Killer Headlines

-Get to the point – fast!
-Long, rambling headlines will not persuade anyone to click through.
-Your headline needs to quickly and concisely tell people what they can expect to find in the content.
-If you mess around, try to sound clever, make a joke or fail to get to the heart of the matter, your target audience are far less likely to click because they have no idea what to expect.
+Get to the point – quickly.
+Rambling headlines suggest rambling content.
+Your headline needs to concisely tell the reader what to expect.
+If you try to sound too clever, make a pun or fail to get to the heart of the matter instantly, you lose.

-Take a look at the title of this article, for example.
-It gets straight to the point, it promises to solve a problem, and you know exactly what to expect from the content.
+Take a look at the title of this article.
+It gets straight to the point, it promises to solve a problem, and you know exactly what to expect.

-2. Start with a working title, and improve it
+2. Start with a working title, then improve it

-If you’re struggling to come up with a headline for a piece of content you’re working on, start with the most basic title you can think of.
-For this article, that might have been ‘How To Write Good Headlines’.
-While that’s certainly concise and to the point, it’s not powerful or catchy enough to capture any clicks.
+If you’re struggling to come up with a headline, start with the most basic title you can think of.
+For this article, I started with ‘How To Write Headlines’.

-Look at ways you can improve the title based on what you already have.
+Now look at ways you can improve specific words in the title.
 Think about who it’s aimed at and try to tailor it specifically to their needs.
-Try to come up with different ways you can phrase the headline, and always aim to be as specific as possible.
-So instead of ‘How To Write Good Headlines’, you might end up with, ‘5 Ways To Write Great Headlines That Convert’.
-It’s still concise, it’s much catchier, and it’s far less generic than the original effort.
-Start with a basic outline and build from there to come up with your ideal headline.
+Come up with different ways you can phrase the headline, and always aim to be as specific as possible.
+So instead of ‘How To Write Headlines’, you might end up with, ‘6 Ways To Write Killer Headlines That Convert’.

-You’ll have noticed that in the last example, we upgraded the word ‘Good’ to ‘Great’.
-The use of persuasive, impactful vocabulary is critical when writing a catchy headline.
-If you’ve taken a look at our other article, ’21 Words That Sell’, you’ll already be well aware of some of the most powerful words you can use online – here are just a few that are perfect for using in your headlines:
+You’ll have noticed that in the last example, we added the word ‘Killer’ to our title.
+If you’ve taken a look at our other article, ‘21 Words That Sell’, you’ll already be well aware of some of the most powerful words you can use in headlines – here are just a few that put a spark into any sentence:

-5. Try to optimize – but don’t compromise
+5. Try to optimise – but don’t compromise

-Obviously, when writing up headlines, you’ll have one eye on optimizing for search and social.
-However, this shouldn’t be the main focus of your headline.
-Titles written purely for SEO purposes rarely convert well – it can make your headlines sound strange and forced.
-The main takeaway here is that if you can optimize for search and social by adding in a keyword that doesn’t sound inauthentic, that’s great!
-But don’t try to force it the expense of your catchy title.
+When writing headlines, you’ll often have one eye on optimising for search.
+However, this shouldn’t be at the expense of clarity or creativity.
+Titles written purely for SEO purposes often make headlines sound strange and forced.
+The main takeaway here is that if you can optimise for search without compromising your messaging, then great.
+But don’t force it.
+We're writing for humans, not search algorithms.

 6. Measure your results